-She is a full-time, non-operative orthopedic and internal medicine physician for Emory at Grady Memorial Health System, and holds an assistant professorship in both specialty and subspecialty at Emory University School of Medicine.
+Dr. Keitt is a full-time, non-operative orthopedic and internal medicine physician at Grady, and holds an assistant professorship in both specialty and subspecialty at Emory University School of Medicine.
 She also holds an adjunct assistant professorship in Internal Medicine at Morehouse School of Medicine.
 She is also the clinical medical director for elective and non-operative orthopedics at Grady.
 She is course director of the Morehouse Internal Medicine Residency Musculoskeletal and Sports Medicine Rotation at Grady Health System and moonlights as an internal medicine physician for the Emory University Hospitalist Staff.

 She serves as team physician for Morehouse College, The Atlanta Dream Woman’s Professional Basketball team, and area high schools in southwest Atlanta.
 She provides care for hospitalized patients and performs minimally invasive procedures for acute and chronic musculoskeletal injuries in the outpatient setting.